developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/output/keystroke/index.md

 **&#49;.
 Tap "Data formatting and ordering" to specify a separator character** to be inserted between the data from each barcode.
 <img style="height:350px" src="../dw_6.7_data_formatting_and_ordering.png"/>
 <br>
 **&#50;.
-Tap "Barcode separator" to specify the desired insertion character** (CR, LF or TAB).
-Data from each barcode is otherwise concatenated and delivered as a single string of keystrokes.
+Tap "Barcode separator" to specify the desired insertion character** (CR, LF or TAB).<br>Data from each barcode is otherwise concatenated and delivered as a single string of keystrokes.
 <img style="height:350px" src="../dw_6.7_data_separating.png"/>